thrushlang/thrushc/README.md

   <img src= "https://github.com/thrushlang/.github/blob/main/assets/explanations/how%20it%20works%20(thrushc)%20v1.3.png" style= "width: 1hv; height: 1hv;"> </img>
 </p>

-# Code Generators

-Code generators are generally backend compilers that accept the generation of intermediate code through an interface, which can then be used to transfer it to machine-specific assembler or directly to machine code for execution.

 ## LLVM

 The LLVM backend infrastructure is the default code generator for the **[Thrush Programming Language](https://github.com/thrushlang/)**.
 It offers full scope and portability across many architectures or targets.